Info-lite/infolite/contents/common/appendix/win_cmd_prompt_en.md

 The following screen will appear.

-{% screenshot command_boot.webp "Screen immediately after launching the Command Prompt" %}
+{% screenshot command_boot.png "Screen immediately after launching the Command Prompt" %}

 Various commands can be entered and executed here.
 The Terminal (Windows PowerShell) <img src="pic/command_powershell.webp" /> is a similar functionality.